leavez/cocoapods-developing-folder/README.md

 # cocoapods-developing-folder

-A cocoapods plugin  provide a branch of tools for who heavily use development pods in project:
+A cocoapods plugin  provide a branch of tools for who heavily use development pods in project.
+You can do these:

-- Availability to preserves the folder structure in `development pods`
+- new keyword `local_pod` to import a local pod without specifying path
-- Provides a new keyword `folder` to import all local pods in a specific folder and its subfolders
+- new keyword `folder` to import all local pods in a specific folder and its subfolders
+- preserves the folder structure in `development pods`
-- Function to inhibit warnings for specific pods with a block.
+- inhibit warnings for specific pods with a block.

 ## Installation